-Unlike some cities, Heber isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Heber are a mix of both white- and blue-collar jobs.
-Overall, Heber is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Heber who work in sales jobs (12.22%), office and administrative support (10.67%), and management occupations (9.57%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Heber is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Heber is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Heber who work in food service (11.26%), management occupations (11.08%), and sales jobs (10.49%).

-Heber is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Heber is a great place for families with children to consider.
+First of all, many other families with children live here, making Heber a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Heber has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Heber’s overall crime rate is lower than average for the country.

-The per capita income in Heber in 2010 was $20,261, which is lower middle income relative to Utah and the nation.
-This equates to an annual income of $81,044 for a family of four.
+The per capita income in Heber in 2018 was $27,584, which is middle income relative to Utah and the nation.
+This equates to an annual income of $110,336 for a family of four.
 However, Heber contains both very wealthy and poor people as well.

+Heber is a very ethnically-diverse city.
 The people who call Heber home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Heber residents report their race to be White, followed by Asian.
 Heber also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.47% of the city’s residents.
-Important ancestries of people in Heber include German, European, Irish, and Swiss.
+People of Hispanic or Latino origin account for 19.75% of the city’s residents.
+Important ancestries of people in Heber include English, German, European, Irish, and Swedish.

 The most common language spoken in Heber is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and Italian.